 Winter (December through February)

 Winters are mild, so if you like skiing and winter activities, you should choose Hoodoo Ski Area.
 Moreover, it is the sunniest city in the winter in the area.
 The average high during this season is between 52.1°F (11.2°C) and 38.9°F (3.8°C).

 Sisters Oregon Lodging

 We have been to Sisters several times so far.
 We slept in hotels a few times.
 But during our last 8 months-long road trip in a camper truck from Alaska to Florida, we stayed a few nights at Sisters RV parks.
 Therefore, below you will find our recommendations for both hotels & camping.
 It is worth booking accommodation in Sisters well in advance all year round.
 The town is small and the number of places is limited.
 The beautiful surroundings attract many visitors.
 Check the map below to get the best deals!

 Sisters Oregon Hotels

 Best Western Sisters Oregon is our favorite one.
 It is a small, charming Ponderosa Lodge with 48 oversized guest rooms renovated in a country theme.
 Tasty breakfasts and friendly service.
 Amenities include a refrigerator, microwave, hairdryer, and a club table.
-Other features include coffee maker, iron, high-speed DSL hook-up.
+Other features include a coffee maker, iron, and high-speed DSL hook-up.
 There is an outdoor pool & hot tub.
 It offers free WiFi and huge free parking.
 The area is wooded, and the outside has a garden with tables and chairs so that you can relax outdoors.
 So, check availability and prices.

 If you have a problem finding accommodation in Sisters or need a budget option, consider staying in Bend.
 It is only 30 minutes from the Sisters.
 Bend is a larger city with a well-developed hotel infrastructure.
-The choice of hotels is more significant, and the prices are often lower.
+The choice of hotels is more significant, and the prices are often much lower.

 RV Parks Sisters Oregon